Vietnam.vn - Nền tảng quảng bá Việt Nam

 The total implementation cost is about 84 billion VND from Viconship's capital and is implemented by the Company itself; the preparation time for implementation is from 2024 and completion is early 2025.

-Viconship representative said that following the development trend of the size of sea transport vessels in recent years, the size of ships entering Dinh Vu port area has increased three times compared to before, the common tonnage of ships today is about 30,000 DWT with a common reduced draft of about 8.5 m.
+Viconship representative said that following the development trend of the size of sea transport vessels in recent years, the size of vessels entering Dinh Vu port area has increased three times compared to before, the common tonnage of ships today is about 30,000 DWT with a common reduced draft of about 8.5 m.

 However, Hai Phong channel has a depth of only about -7 m (nautical chart system), reducing exploitation efficiency for ports in Dinh Vu wharf area with planned ship size up to 20,000 DWT.

-Ships with a draft of over 8.5 m must anchor outside buoy “0” for about 8 hours on average and must also reduce cargo load, thereby increasing port freight rates, increasing import and export costs, reducing output and revenue of the Hai Phong seaport area and affecting the production and supply chain.
+Ships with a draft of over 8.5 m must anchor outside buoy “0” for about 8 hours on average and must also reduce cargo load, thereby increasing port freight rates, increasing import and export costs, reducing output and revenue of seaports in the Hai Phong area and affecting the production and supply chain.

 In addition to exporting goods to the US and European markets by large mother ships, most of the raw materials are transported to Vietnam from East Asian and North Asian countries, so exploitation by ships of 30,000 DWT is very popular, not only in Hai Phong area but also suitable for ports in North Asia region.